danamlewis/github-error-repro/README.md

 # github-error-repro

-Attempting to reproduce and document a possible github bug
+Attempting to reproduce and document a possible github bug  (creating merge conflict)